|

 Istanbul International Airport (IST)

-Flights from Istanbul Airport go all over the world, and the airport is a hub for Turkish Airlines.
+Flights from IST go all over the world, and it is a hub for Turkish Airlines.
+This new airport officially took over operations from Ataturk Airport in 2019.

 Let me walk you through some of the details of IST.